Svehla/reflect-metadata-SCKS/readme.md

 }
 ```

-You man know this similar code from languages like `C#`, `Java` or `Python`.
+You man know similar pattern from languages like `C#`, `Java` or `Python`.

 If you compare Typescript decorators with the [Python implementation](https://www.python.org/dev/peps/pep-0318/),
 you can find the difference that Typescript implementation does not works for basic `functions` of `arrow functions`.
-Now the decorators are only Typescript specific but similar functionality is already [in the tc39 Javascript proposal at stage 2](https://github.com/tc39/proposal-decorators).
+At the top of it, the decorators are only Typescript specific feature.
+But we have to pay attention because similar functionality is already [in the tc39 Javascript proposal at stage 2](https://github.com/tc39/proposal-decorators).

 ### reflex-metadata